There are many ways to use your tax refund—so be sure you do so wisely!

-Tax refunds…big or small, we love them all.
-But like any financial windfall, the challenge is to balance having fun with being wise when deciding just what to do with it.
+Tax refunds.
+Big or small, we love them all.
+Having some extra cash back in hand is always a welcome part of tax season!
+But like any type of financial payout, the challenge is knowing how to balance fun with sensibility when deciding what to do with it.

 If you own a home, consider making a prepayment against the mortgage.
-Prepayments can help bring down the interest paid over the duration of the mortgage.
-Check your mortgage contract to ensure that making extra payments won’t lead to penalties.
+Prepayments can help to reduce the interest paid over the duration of the mortgage and tackle your loan sooner than planned.
+Be sure to review your mortgage contract to ensure that making extra payments won’t lead to penalties!

-A Certified Financial Planner® professional professional can help you make the right choices for your tax return and for your financial well-being.
+A CFP professional or QAFP professional can help you make the right choices for your tax return and develop a solid plan for achieving financial well-being.

-“Let your financial plan guide you, even with what might seem like a windfall,” says Peter.
+“Let your financial plan guide you, even with what might seem like a windfall,” said Peter.
 “Your plan is the foundation on which a solid future can be built.”